HIVE-MIND COLLECTIVISM, A Philosophical-Ideological Theoretical System

 Temporary tactical alliances with such forces are permissible within strict limits: no compromises on principles, no subordination of revolutionary organization to electoral strategy, and full public clarity about what these alliances are and are not.

 These groups push drawn out reforms.
 When MLK said, Justice delayed is justice denied; that applies to incremental reforms and delayed policy.
-These things arent bringing relief and justice; they're bringing prolonged suffering and opportunities to prevent healing.
-Reformists and pacifists refuse to do what must be done, which is why it's said, 'Scratch reformists and pacifists, fascists bleed.' why parties like the Democrats (US), Labour (UK), and Liberal (Can) are still to this day called social fascists.
-People say MLK and Malcolm X weren't communist but so much of their rhetoric matches communist thought, especially after 1965 and 64 respectfully.
+These things aren't bringing relief and justice; they're bringing prolonged suffering and opportunities to prevent healing.
+Reformists and pacifists refuse to do what must be done, which is why it's said, 'Scratch reformists and pacifists, fascists bleed,' why parties like the Democrats (US), Labour (UK), and Liberal (Can) are still to this day called social fascists.
+People say MLK and Malcolm X weren't communist but so much of their rhetoric matches communist thought, especially after 1965 and 1964 respectively.

 On Anarchism